 When applying to do a PhD, the formal application is usually as you would expect: you fill in a form, attach your CV and a covering letter and wait to hear from the university.
 Before you get to this stage, however, there are several important things you should do to not only ensure that your application is successful but also that your 3-5 years of research are fun and rewarding.
-Here are some tips help you prepare a strong PhD application:
+Here are some tips to help you prepare a strong PhD application:

-1. Give yourself time
+1. Give Yourself Time

-This will typically mean actively taking steps in the final year of your undergraduate degree or as you start your masters.
+This will typically mean actively taking steps in the last year of your undergraduate degree or as you start your masters.
 A great start is to chat with current PhD students to get an idea of their experiences and their advice on working with different supervisors.
 Make sure you chat with your university’s career advice centre and also attend open days at the universities you’re thinking of applying to.

-2. Find out as much as you can
+2. Find out As Much as You Can

 Whilst a year may sound like a long time to do your research, it’ll go by quickly as you’re busy with final year exams, coursework and dissertations.
 Use the time to get an understanding of the different areas of PhD research possible and how these align with your interests.
-In reality, there’re a lot of things that need to line up for you to find your ideal PhD – the right project, supervisor, university, accommodation, location, funding amount etc. so you may have to compromise on a few things as you carry out your research.
+In reality, there are a lot of things that need to line up for you to find your ideal PhD – the right project, supervisor, university, accommodation, location, funding amount etc. so you may have to compromise on a few things as you carry out your research.

 Also, make sure you find out as much as you can about the realities of funding – how much should you expect and what exactly will it cover?
 Some funding grants cover the tuition fees only whilst others may also provide a stipend.
 What are the costs of living around the universities you’re considering (i.e. accommodation, food and transport)?.
 All these factors will to some extent impact your final decision to pursue a PhD.

 The pace of research can sometimes be slow; experiments may not deliver the results expected and you may feel that you’re not progressing as fast as you thought you would.
 All these things will take some getting used to, especially if you are returning to university after a period of work in industry.
-Of course, the working environment will vary greatly from one lab to another but it’s important to be aware of some of the realities and expectations of PhD working life before entering a programme.
+Of course, the working environment will vary from one lab to another, but it’s important to be aware of some of the realities and expectations of PhD working life before entering a programme.

-4. Get in touch with potential supervisors
+4. Get in Touch with Potential Supervisors

 The relationship you have with your supervisor as a PhD student can have a real impact on how much you enjoy it and potentially if you end up completing a PhD at all.
-We think it’s important that one of the first things you do is to contact potential supervisors and get to know them.
+I think it’s important that one of the first things you do is to contact potential supervisors and get to know them.
 It’s a good idea to read up on their research background beforehand and familiarise yourself with their most important papers and also what they’ve been working on recently.

 The only way to truly get to know someone is to meet them; it’ll work both ways too – you need to find out if you want to carry out your PhD in this lab and the supervisor needs to find out if he or she wants you in their lab!